snsa-kscc/one-four-four/content/portfolio/noss-x-tire-calligraphy-pop-up-shop.md

 ---
 **Client: Tire Calligraphy**

-**About the client:** An urban apparel brand originated in Zagreb, Croatia, oriented globally.
+**About the client:**

+An urban apparel brand originated in Zagreb, Croatia, oriented globally.
-**Project:**

-**About the project:** Introducing Tire Calligraphy as a new streetwear brand to the general public and potential new customers in Zagreb, Croatia.
+**About the project:**

+Introducing Tire Calligraphy as a new streetwear brand to the general public and potential new customers in Zagreb, Croatia.
 Joining forces with the best sneaker boutique in Croatia – NOSS (now Approved!).

 Concept